abidnurulhakim/mysticquent/readme.md

 ### Custom elastic index name

-By the default Plastic will use the index defined in the configuration file.
+By the default Mysticquent will use the model table name as index.
 You can customize in which index your model data will be stored by setting the `$documentIndex` property to your model:

 ```php
 public $documentIndex = 'custom_index';